Alternative Winter Break

-The Alternative Winter Break program (Cambodia) consist of a 4-credit course in the Spring.
-Students will need to register for the course after being accepted into the program.
-During the Spring 2018 semester, students learn about Cambodia through GVT 387-Conflict and Development in Asia, a course that reviews crucial political and economic events in the region, processes of reconstruction of the rule of law, plus democracy and sustainable development.
+Accepted students will also be required to enroll in a 4-credit course in the Spring 2019 semester after being accepted into the program.
+During the Spring 2019 semester, students learn about Cambodia/Myanmar through GVT 387-Conflict and Development in Asia, a course that reviews crucial political and economic events in the region, processes of reconstruction of the rule of law, plus democracy and sustainable development.
 This course will also have a service component which will allow students to interact with Asian communities in Boston.

-1. All participants must register for the GVT387A/687 course in the Spring semester, following acceptance into the program.
+- All participants must register for the GVT387A/687 course in the Spring 2019 semester, following acceptance into the program.
 We will also work with graduate students to tailor GVT 687 for graduate-level work.

-2. Minimum of 2.5 GPA
+- Minimum of 2.5 GPA

 Scholarships and Financial Aid: